rolandjlevy/css-conic-gradient-spinner-pattern-wave/README.md

 # Interactive wave pattern 🍃

-Experimenting with CSS animation to create an interactive wave pattern.
+This is a CSS animation experiment which started with just one spinning Conic Gradient and developed from getting more and more ideas, trying to make the wave pattern engaging and interesting to play with.

 ### Links 🔗